CU-ESIIL/pre-innovation-summit-training/docs/3_Tools_for_reproducible_and_open_science/openscience.md

 ---

+---

-# Repeatability and Reproducibility
+## Repeatability and Reproducibility

 !!!
-Success "Learning Objectives"
+Success "Objectives"

-    After this lesson, you should be able to:
+    After this section, you should be able to:

-    *  Describe what reproducibility is
+    - Describe what reproducibility is
-    *  Discriminate between reproducibility, replicability, and repeatability
+    - Discriminate between reproducibility, replicability, and repeatability
-    *  Explain why reproducible research is valuable
+    - Explain why reproducible research is valuable
-    *  Set up a software project with an environment
+    - Set up a software project with an environment

 The so-called reproducibility crisis (see [1](https://www.nature.com/articles/533452a) , [2](https://www.nature.com/collections/prbfkwmwvz) , [3](https://blogs.scientificamerican.com/observations/to-fix-the-reproducibility-crisis-rethink-how-we-do-experiments/)) is something you have
 probably heard about (and maybe one of the reasons you have come to FOSS).